khalid-hussain/theprophetswudu/chap2-components-of-wudu.md

 So it is therefore obligatory as we have shown, however the one who forgets should mention Allāh's name when he remembers.

-## Washing The Hands
+## Washing the hands

-23. Humrān !p[him] narrates that ʿUthmān called for water to make _wuḍū_ and washed his hands three times... then said, “I saw the Emissary of Allāh BPBUH make _wuḍū_ just as I have made _wuḍū_.”[^24]
+23. Humrān BP_HIM narrates that ʿUthmān called for water to make _wuḍū_ and washed his hands three times... then said, “I saw the Emissary of Allāh BPBUH make _wuḍū_ just as I have made _wuḍū_.”[^24]

-24. Abū Hurayrah !p[him] said: the Emissary of Allāh BPBUH said, “When one of you awakes from sleep then let him not enter his hand into the bowl/vessel until he washes it three times as he does not know where his hand has spent the night.”[^25]
+24. Abū Hurayrah BP_HIM said: the Emissary of Allāh BPBUH said, “When one of you awakes from sleep then let him not enter his hand into the bowl/vessel until he washes it three times as he does not know where his hand has spent the night.”[^25]

-25. And in the _ḥadīth_ of ʿAbd Allāh ibn Zayd !p[him] he was asked about the _wuḍū_ of the Prophet BPBUH, so he called for a bowl of water and made _wuḍū_ from it as the Prophet BPBUH made _wuḍū_, and he poured out water from the bowl upon his hand and washed it three times.[^26]
+25. And in the _ḥadīth_ of ʿAbd Allāh ibn Zayd BP_HIM he was asked about the _wuḍū_ of the Prophet BPBUH, so he called for a bowl of water and made _wuḍū_ from it as the Prophet BPBUH made _wuḍū_, and he poured out water from the bowl upon his hand and washed it three times.[^26]

-26. Aws ibn Abī Aws reports from his grandfather !p[him] said: I saw the Emissary of Allāh BPBUH make _wuḍū_ washing his hands three times.
+26. Aws ibn Abī Aws reports from his grandfather BP_HIM said: I saw the Emissary of Allāh BPBUH make _wuḍū_ washing his hands three times.
 [Aḥmad (4/9) and al-Nasāʾī (1/55) with _ṣaḥīḥ_ _isnād_].